Tweaks

 Adding Bass-Boost

-In cooperation with the op-amp, C7 and a parallel resistance* in the PPA form a type of "shelving filter", raising the output level of low frequencies: in other words, it boosts the bass.
-The advantage of this type of filter over other circuits is that it is completely bypassable and it works in conjunction with the op-amp circuit which had to be there anyway so it only adds two components.
+In cooperation with the op-amp, C7 and a parallel resistance in the PPA form a type of “shelving filter,” raising the output level of low frequencies.
+In other words, it boosts the bass.
+The advantage of this type of filter over other more common tone adjustment circuits is that it is completely bypassable and it works in conjunction with the op-amp circuit which had to be there anyway so it only adds two components.

 R7 raises the level of the highest bass boost: